JeffMacaluso/JeffMacaluso.github.io/_posts/2018-12-18-DeepLearningRulesOfThumb.md

 ## II) Deep Networks: Modern Practices

 ### 6. Deep Feedforward Networks
--   Rectified linear units (ReLU) are the default activation function for feed forward neural networks. <sub>(note: not explicitly stated, but alluded to)</sub>
+-   Rectified linear units (ReLU) are an excellent default choice for an activation function for feed forward neural networks. <sub>(pg.
+186)</sub>
     -   They are based on the principle that models are easier to optimize if their behavior is closer to linear. <sub>(pg.
 188)</sub>
     -   Sigmoidal activations should be used when ReLUs aren’t possible.
 Ex.
 RNNs, many probabilistic models, and some autoencoders. <sub>(pg.
 190)</sub>
--   Cross entropy is preferred over mean squared error (MSE) or mean absolute error (MAE) in gradient based optimization because of vanishing gradients. **double check this one** <sub>(citation needed) </sub>
+-   Cross entropy is preferred over mean squared error (MSE) or mean absolute error (MAE) in gradient based optimization because of vanishing gradients. <sub>(pg.
+178) </sub>
 -   **ReLU advantages:** Reduced likelihood of vanishing gradients, sparsity, and reduced computation. <sub>(pg.
 187)</sub>
     -   **ReLU disadvantages:** Dying ReLU (leaky or noisy ReLUs avoid this, but introduce additional parameters that need to be tuned). <sub>(pg.
 187)</sub>
--   Large gradients help with learning faster, but arbitrarily large gradients result in instability. <sub>(citation needed)</sub>
+-   Large gradients help with learning faster, but arbitrarily large gradients result in instability. <sub>(pg.
+183)</sub>
 -   Network architectures should ultimately be found via experimentation guided by monitoring the validation set error. <sub>(pg.
 192)</sub>
 -   Deeper models reduce the number of units required to represent the function and reduce generalization error. <sub>(pg.
 193)</sub>
     -   Intuitively, models with deeper layers are preferred because we are learning a series of functions on the overall function. <sub>(pg.
 195)</sub>

 ### 7. Regularization for Deep Learning
--   It’s optimal to use different regularization coefficients at each layer, but use the same weight decay for all layers. **check if this should be reworded** <sub>(citation needed)</sub>
+-   It’s optimal to use different regularization coefficients at each layer, but use the same weight decay at all layers. <sub>(pg.
+223)</sub>
 -   Use early stopping.
 It’s an efficient hyperparameter to tune, and it will prevent unnecessary computations. <sub>(pg.
 241)</sub>
     -   Two methods for early stopping:
         1. Re-train the model again with new parameters on the entire dataset, and stop when hitting same number of training steps as the previous model at the early stopping point. <sub>(pg.
 241)</sub>